 “Blessed be the God and Father of our Lord Jesus Christ, the Father of mercies and God of all comfort, who comforts us in all our affliction, so that we may be able to comfort those who are in any affliction, with the comfort with which we ourselves are comforted by God” (2 Corinthians 1:3–4).

-I can receive their imperfect care if they have demonstrated through their comforting encouragement that they are on my side.
-I am not asking my friends to agree with me, to turn a blind eye to my sin, or to coddle me.
-I am asking them to love God enough to where they will be motivated to be used by Him to speak into my life, especially in areas where I am self-deceived.
-There is safety in this kind of community, and we must not be satisfied until we are living in it.
+I can receive their imperfect care if they have demonstrated that they are on my side through their comforting encouragement.
+I am not asking my friends to agree with me, turn a blind eye to my sin, or coddle me.
+I am asking them to love God enough to be motivated to be used by Him to speak into my life, especially in areas where I am self-deceived.
+There is safety in this kind of community, and we must not be satisfied until we live in it.